Every accredited Nurse Practitioner program is held to the same outcome standard, but not the same assessment infrastructure.

 DDx by Sketchy recreates the full arc of an NP patient encounter, from initial assessment and differential diagnosis through diagnostics, management decisions, and patient education.
 Built by clinicians, it gives faculty something they've rarely had: direct visibility into how students think.

+Students move step-by-step through a clinical case, from initial patient presentation through history and physical exam findings, differential diagnosis generation, diagnostic testing decisions, treatment and management planning, and patient education.
 At each stage, the platform captures how the student is thinking, not just the final answer.

 "[The students] are learning so much that even when the cases are challenging, they feel like they walk away with a better understanding of how to care for that patient."

-Assistant Professor of Nursing at Missouri Baptist University
+— Bryanna Scherer, MSN, APRN, AGNP-C, OCN, Assistant Professor of Nursing at Missouri Baptist University

-88% of students at Hawaii Pacific University Psychiatric Mental Health Nurse Practitioner Program said they felt more prepared for OSCEs and clinical check ins.
+88% of students at Hawaii Pacific University Psychiatric Mental Health Nurse Practitioner Program said they felt more prepared for OSCEs and clinical check-ins.

 For online and hybrid programs